HL7/US-Core/source/pages/_includes/us-core-medication-intro.md

-When referencing a medication, the [MedicationStatement] and [MedicationRequest] resources can either use a code or refer to a [Medication] resource.
+When referencing a medication, the  [MedicationRequest] resource can either use a code or refer to a [Medication] resource.
 This profile sets minimum expectations for the Medication resource to record, search, and fetch medications associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**

-Queries on Medication resource are expected to be within the context of a MedicationStatement or a MedicationRequest resource query.
+Queries on Medication resource are expected to be within the context of a MedicationRequest resource query.
 The following are example usage scenarios for the US Core Medication profile:

 -   Query for Medications with a particular code